SystemsApproach/sdn/exercises.rst

 * http://bit.ly/adv-ngsdn-tutorial-slides

-This material has significant overlap with the material covered in this book, so it is not essential that you start with the slides, but they can be a good supplemental resource.
+These slides have significant overlap with the material covered in this book, so it is not essential that you start with the slides, but they can be a good supplemental resource.